mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Explain any dielectric losses and how they occur.
 - How does electrcity work?
 - How does lightning work?
-- Which atom bands do electrons move?
+- Which atom bands do electrons move in?

----

-# Semiconductor Devices
+## Semiconductor Devices
-## Device Physics
+### Device Physics
 - What is the difference between P-type semiconductors vs N-type semiconductors?
 - What is a depletion region and how does it form?
 - What materials are typically used for semiconductors?